Mothers of Khavaran: Impact and contribution

-Mothers of Khavaran served as a catalyst for the advancement of a collective process in Iran centered on justice through public advocacy.
+The Mothers of Khavaran played a pivotal role in advancing a collective justice-seeking process in Iran through public advocacy.
 Their contributions include documentation of details pertaining to the victims and events surrounding the 1988 massacre.
 One of their first efforts involved compiling a list of names and information about prisoners whose families suspect they were executed.
 The majority of the victims belonged to Iran’s Communist Party, Mojahedin-e Khalq, Fadaiean-e Khalq (Majority and Minority), Rah-e Kargar, the Iran Tudeh Party or Komoleh.
 The Mothers' role in the dissemination of information about the deaths of their family members through interviews and documentaries serves as a source of oral history.

 It is primarily through their repeated and sacrificial efforts that mass graves of political prisoners at Khavaran remain in place.
 Initially families gathered at Khavaran every Friday, and later the first Friday of every month.
 Despite harassment, violence, and a state policy of erasing this important site, Mothers preserve the site at any cost, including the January 2009 attack on Khavaran.

 Mothers is unlike similar movements in the past, as they represent a coalition of survivors who are united in one cause regardless of political or ideological differences in Iran’s political realm.
 Their series of historic letters to Iranian and international authorities forms the background of Iranians' struggle to raise awareness and preserve the memory of those killed during the massacre of political prisoners.
 The hallmark of these letters is their departure from the traditional and mournful approaches by victims and is itself a sign of the exemplary power of this group and the manner in which they redefine the role of survivors.